vzytoi/runcode.nvim/README.md

 If an expression is missing, make an issue or a pull request.<br/>
 The expression list can be found in _runcode/parser.lua_.

+## Highlights

+Four highlights can be configured to match your needs:<br/>

+- `RunCodeNormal`: Window's background
+- `RunCodeOk`: color of the message in lack of errors
+- `RunCodeError`: Color of the message if an error is found
+- `RunCodeInfo`: The top message with the execution time and the number of lines

 ## Goal

 - Automatic project detection.